-Hotel Ads is a new hotel search experience designed to showcase your real-time room rates to potential customers on the Bing search results pages and within Bing Maps.
+Hotel Ads is a new hotel search experience designed to showcase your real-time room rates to potential customers on the Microsoft Bing search results pages and within Microsoft Bing Maps.
 Hotel Ads complement your existing ad campaigns, allowing you to reach travelers who are looking to book now.

 Why use Hotel Ads?